Xunnamius/project-utils/packages/plugin-lint/README.md

 > imports are not checked.\
 > ‡ This check is performed using [mdast-util-from-markdown][17] AST static analysis.\
 > ⹋ When in pre-push mode (`--pre-push-only`), only these checks are performed.
+> All others are skipped.\
+> ⹋⹋ When in link protection mode (`--link-protection-only`), only these checks are
-> All others are skipped.
+> performed.
+All others are skipped.

 ## Install